 Located in the Salnés valley, the winery boasts 12 hectares that surround the 16th century Galician Palace.
 All the vines are trained high on supporting wires in the “Parral” trellis system, as is the local tradition, to guard against mildew and rot, and to assist ripening.
 The soil is sandy, acidic and shallow.
 Production is around 200,000 bottles per year.

 After hand picking, the grapes are carefully de-stemmed and then gently pressed.
-The grape must (no skins) is fermented in temperature controlled, stainless steel tanks for 30 days.
-The juice is left in contact with its lees for four months in the pursuit of texture and density.
-It is then aged in tank for at least five months and bottled three months before release.
-Bottled in March 2018 Pazo Barrantes develops an attractive aromatic complexity and mouth feel along its ageing in bottle.
+The grape must is fermented in temperature controlled, stainless steel tanks at 10 degrees for approximately 60 days.
+The juice is left in contact with its lees for two months in the pursuit of texture and density.
+It is then aged in stainless steel tanks for seven months, 15% is aged in acaia wood, and spends 16 months in bottle before release.
+Bottled in June 2020 Pazo Barrantes develops an attractive aromatic complexity and mouth feel along its ageing in bottle.

 Scarlet shrimp tartar, grapefruit and crunchy bacon; white asparagus pudding, white shrimp with mint; grilled scallops croquettes; marinated sardine, grapefruit jam and blood orange.